 The Mark Twain School continues to have declining enrollment and significant disproportionality.
 In addition, the school has been placed in the planning phase of restructuring for not making Adequate Yearly Progress for the last three years.
-As a result, a phase out of the Mark Twain School is recommended to be completed by June 2009 with remaining students in grades 10 through 12 progressing through graduation or placement in an appropriate program as determined by the Individual Educational Program team.
-There is a recommended decrease of 10.25 FTE's and \$645,605 for FY 2009.
+As a result of final budget action, the phase out of the Mark Twain School is complete as of June 2008 with remaining students in grades 10 through 12 progressing through placement in an appropriate program as determined by the Individual Educational Program team.
+The staff reductions are shown on the following chart.